Build a site

 Add a title section

 The audience for your site may include anyone who frequents the city's parks, which is why your goal is to share content in a clear and user-friendly way.
-To achieve this, you'll introduce the initiative using a high-contrast title and background image.
+To achieve this, you'll introduce the site using a high-contrast title and background image.
 First, you'll download the images you'll use to design the site.

 1. Download the Images zipped folder.